-Robert Midkiff is a native of West Virginia who completed his BA degree in psychology with a minor in criminal justice at The Ohio State University.
-He holds MA and PhD degrees in educational psychology with specializations in clinical child and school psychology from Arizona State University and completed his predoctoral internship at the Johns Hopkins Hospitals and School of Medicine and Kennedy Institute for Handicapped Children.
-Midkiff is a licensed psychologist and certified school psychologist who has specialized in the assessment and treatment of infants, children, adolescents, and young adults.
+Robert Midkiff is a native of West Virginia who completed his bachelor's degree in psychology with a minor in criminal justice at Ohio State University.
+He holds master's and Ph.D. degrees in educational psychology with specializations in clinical child and school psychology from Arizona State University and completed his predoctoral internship at the Johns Hopkins University School of Medicine and the Kennedy Institute for handicapped children.
+Midkiff is a licensed psychologist and certified school psychologist who has specialized in the assessment and treatment of infants, children, adolescents and young adults.
 He has been a faculty member and administrator at Bucknell since 1987.

-Learn more about Robert Midkiff by viewing his curriculum vitae (pdf).
+Learn more about Midkiff by viewing his curriculum vitae (pdf).